sendeniz/yolov1-real-time-obj-detection/README.md

 **Acknowledgement:**
 <br>
-I would like to thank Michael Lew, Jonas Eilers, Jakob Walter and Daniel Klassen for their support, time and thoughts.
+I would like to thank Michael Lew, Bryan A. Gass, Jonas Eilers, Jakob Walter and Daniel Klassen for their support, time and thoughts.